andmar8/Panopto-Java-ScientiaActivityParser/README.md

 <table>
 <tr>
-	<th>module id in timetable system to get lecture captured activities for</th>
+	<th>Module id in the timetable system to get activities, in lecture capture enabled locations, for</th>
 </tr>
 <tr>
 	<td>COM1001</td>